-Values Supported lssue Humane Character Economic Vitality a successful city center.
+Values Supported lssue Humane Character Economic Vitality Mechanical equipment is necessary to the function of the buildings which comprise a successful city center.
 Unfortunately, space must be found for components that are sometimes large, noisy and unsightly.
 Mechanical equipment, particularly when added after the building is in use, can interrupt the streetscape and public views, decreasing the comfort and livability throughout the area.
-The same care should be applied to other utilities and dumpster/trash facilities.
-ADD PHOTO Recommendations Mechanical equipment should be screened from view and located away from the street edge.
+The same care should be applied to ADD PHOTO other utilities and dumpster/trash facilities.
+Recommendations Mechanical equipment should be screened from view and located away from the street edge.
 Particular attention should be given to mechanical equipment at street level.
 This should be screened in a way appropriate to the streetscape.
-THIS NEW TEXT AND A LATER SELECTED FOTO INTENDED TO BE REFORMATTED ISSUE AFTER A TEMPLATE IS SELECTED, OR ARE WE USING Mechanical equipment takes up a large area of a building, and is usually located at the "back-of-house" where it's best suited, since the equipment is usually noisy and unattractive and generally obtrusive.
+THIS NEW TEXT AND A LATER SELECTED FOTO INTENDED TO BE REFORMATTED AFTER A TEMPLATE IS SELECTED, OR ARE WE USING ODICINAL FORMAT2 ISSUE Mechanical equipment takes up a large area of a building, and is usually located at the "back-of-house" where it's best suited, since the equipment is usually noisy and unattractive and generally obtrusive.
 Therefore, this equipment should not be located along the public streetscape side(s) of the building.